FlavrHub/angular-universal-express-cache-engine/README.md

 Express enging that catches the request by the url so that the request doesn't have to go through all the Angular Universal each time.
 Really handy to cache static pages.

+Uses the [cache-manager](https://github.com/BryanDonovan/node-cache-manager) package for catching, which can be used with a bunch of different engines, checkout it documentation for futher information.

 ## Instalation

 Just place the [express-engine.ts](./express-engine.ts) file in your project and in your server.ts replace: